Here are some basic rules of thumb for choosing the right paint. Below them is some technical paint jargon that will help you ask the right questions.

 Health and Safety

 Just because paint performs well and is expensive does not make it safe.
 Most people attribute low or no VOCs to healthy paint.
 However, no or low VOC does NOT equate with healthy.
-The best performing paint may contain plenty of toxic ingredients that are not regulated or are proprietary and not disclosed.
+The best performing paint may contain plenty of toxic ingredients that are not disclosed on safety data sheets because they are de-regulated or proprietary.

-Recently, a leading paint manufacturer blew the whistle on one of its chief competitors for claiming to have zero VOC paint.
-While the paint was zero VOC, the pigments were not, and the combination increased the VOC level far above what was claimed.
-They were busted by the Better Business Burea.
+In 2018, a leading paint manufacturer blew the whistle on one of its chief competitors, Benjamin Moore for claiming to have zero VOC paint.
+While the paint was zero VOC, the pigments were not which increased the VOC levels far above what was claimed.
+They also made numerous claims that their product was green with little or no substantiation.
+The Federal Trade Commission (Docket No. C-4646) filed a complaint requiring that they make appropriate changes to their products and/or marketing materials.

 Higher quality paints have more solids content and less liquids (diluents or solvents—see below), which results in a thicker longer lasting film.
 Paint that is filled with inexpensive fillers doesn’t hold up to scrub tests, and the best paints (glossier the better) contain 100% resin.
 Check section #2 of MSDS for composition of solids content by volume and weight.

-One of the main purposes of paint is to seal the sheetrock, wood, or masonry beneath it.
+One of the main purposes of paint is to seal the surface which can be vinyl, wood, brick, stucco or concrete.
 A thicker coating with more solids content locks out moisture and keeps everything dry underneath it.
 Some high-end paints are so thick and tough they require neither priming nor a second coat.
 This saves time and money.
 Less expensive paints are thinner, require more coats and wear off easier.
-The pros usually test paint quality in between their thumb and forefinger to get a feel for how thick and smooth it is.

 Cleanability and Repairability